kshedden/dstream/README.md

 Dstream is under active development.
 Changes that break compatability are likely.

+### Tests

+There are many unit tests, but it is likely that at present some core functionality, and many corner-cases are not well covered by tests.

 ### Statistical analysis

 Dstreams can be fed into statistical modeling tools, including